Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Preliminary

-The sequential decision process runs as follows: in the beginning of an episode, the environment is reset to an initial state according to $\rho$; then the agent observes a state $s_h$ and takes an action $a_h$ based on $\pi_h(a_h|s_h)$; consequently, the environment makes a transition to the next state $s_{h+1}$ according to $P_h(s_{h+1}|s_h, a_h)$ and sends a reward $r_h(s_h, a_h)$ to the agent.
-This episode ends after $H$ repeats.
+The sequential decision process proceeds as follows: at the start of each episode, the environment resets to an initial state sampled from $\rho$.
+Then, the agent observes the state $s_h$ and selects an action $a_h$ according to the policy $\pi_h(a_h|s_h)$.
+After that, the environment transitions to the next state $s_{h+1}$ following $P_h(s_{h+1}|s_h, a_h)$ and sends a reward signal $r_h(s_h, a_h)$ to the agent.
+The process repeats for a total of $H$ steps until the end of the episode.

-The quality of a policy is measured by its \emph{policy value} (i.e., the expected long-term return):
+The effectiveness of a policy is evaluated based on its expected long-term return, which is also known as its \emph{policy value}.
+It is defined as follows:

 To facilitate later analysis, we introduce the state-action distribution induced by a policy $\pi$:

 In other words, $d_h^{\pi}(s, a)$ quantifies the visitation probability of state-action pair $(s, a)$ in time step $h$.
 Then according to the definition, we obtain the dual form of policy value \citep{puterman2014markov}: